DevonGifford/Portfolio_v2/docs/QUICKSTART.md

 Open **`site.config.ts`** and change the obvious things: `name`, `role`, `taglines`, `email`, `social`, and `seo`.

-Two files to swap while you're there:
+Three files to swap while you're there:

 - **Your CV** — drop a PDF in `public/assets/` and point `resumePath` at it.
-- **Your photo** — replace `public/assets/images/Devon_circle.png`.
+- **Your photo** — replace `public/assets/images/Devon_circle.png` (keep the filename, or update the import in `public/assets/index.ts`).
+- **Your logo** — replace `public/assets/images/LogoBig.png`.
+It is the only asset with no config entry; its alt text is generated from `siteConfig.name`.

 > **Socials:** every key in `social` needs a matching icon in
 > `components/common/SocialLinks.tsx`.
-Adding a key without an icon will break the page at runtime.
+Adding a key without a matching icon is a **compile error**,
-> That file is 10 lines — copy an existing entry.
+> so `npm run typecheck` will tell you exactly which one is missing — copy an existing entry.

 ---